khethan123/LipSync/README.md

 ## How It Works

-The code utilizes the MoviePy library to process video files.
+The code utilizes the **MoviePy** library to process video files.
 Here's how it works:
 - It checks the video duration, and if it exceeds 70 seconds, a warning is issued, as processing such long videos can be time-consuming.
 - If the video resolution is greater than or equal to 1920x1080, it resizes the video to 720p (1280x720).
 Lower resolution videos typically yield better lip-sync results.
 - The final video has no audio, as lip-syncing involves replacing the original audio with synchronized lip movements.

+The final video file along with audio file are passed to the selected model.

 ## How to Run